lusee-night/refspec/README.md

-# refspec
+# refspec -- the LuSEE-Night Reference Spectrometer

-LuSEE-Night Reference Spectrometer
+Work in progress